schlatterbeck/pgapack/README.rst

   constrained optimization you will only have to change your objective function to add this paramter, it is unused in that configuration.
   In Fortran you can get away without any changes.
+- This release probably changes the path an optimization takes because we use a new (stable) sort for sorting populations during copying of individuals for elitist algorithms.
+This can result in different individuals being copied (which have the same evaluation but might have different genetic material).
 - Add auxiliary evaluations, currently only used for constrained optimization from a paper by Deb, 2000 (see user guide for citation).
   To find out about the new feature see the user guide, section 4.9